fabiana2611/fabiana2611.github.io/_posts/2022/mar22/2022-03-03-git-rebase.md

 <h2>Use or not to use?
 That's the question</h2>

 <p style="text-align: justify;">The rebase create new commits and let the old parts lost in the limbo.
 It is the issue if you are sharing the work with other developers.
-The others can use that tree in the limbo.</p>
+The others can use that tree in the limbo.
+So, how to decide?</p>

 <ul>
   <li>Avoid use rebase in public branches unless you are sure that anyone is working on that branch.</li>